The Speech to text module explained (STT)

 If you need more information about TTS, have a look at this article

-Enter an audio file or TTS here to have it read to the customer in case they are silent (give no input).
+If you select any "retry" option, you will see a window where you can add your audio/TTS:In this example, you can enter an audio file or TTS here to have it read to the customer in case they are silent (give no input).
 In this case, the call will not move on to the next module in the call flow if the customer doesn't say anything.
 Instead, this audio will be played to the customer and they get a second chance to enter an input.
-You can also configure a second "No-input" audio.

 For all the audios you have the option to configure the timing: You can determine how many milliseconds of pause there should be before and after the audio is played.